AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 Good news!
 As of this week, we have begun our onboarding of the Marketo Engage.
 Integrating this marketing automation technology into our MarTech stack will bring <i>[COMPANY NAME]</i> to a whole new level.
 With our focus on <i>[MARKETING GOALS]</i>, Marketo Engage will allow us to orchestrate and execute cross-channel campaigns to acquire, nurture, expand, and retain customers.

 Our priorities during this implementation will be <i>[ONBOARDING PRIORITIES]</i>.
 While we anticipate a smooth process, we want to point out that ,<i>[POTENTIAL ROADBLOCKS]</i> may require some extra time and investment.
-In order to complete this process as efficiently and effectively as possible, my team would appreciate [ASKS OF SHAREHOLDERS].
+In order to complete this process as efficiently and effectively as possible, my team would appreciate <i>[ASKS OF SHAREHOLDERS]</i>.
 Thank you for your continued support of this effort and your investment in <i>[COMPANY NAME]</i>'s success.

 Best,
 <i>[YOUR NAME]</i></td>